countriesdb/examples/README.md

 ## What's in this repository

 CountriesDB provides a country and state/province dropdown widget with ISO 3166-1 and ISO 3166-2 data, multilingual support, and geolocation.
 This repository contains working examples you can copy and run immediately - no guesswork, no outdated snippets.
-Each example is available in HTML (for quick testing), ESM (for modern bundlers), CommonJS (for legacy setups), and Vite (for fast development).
+Each example is available in HTML (for quick testing), ESM (for modern bundlers), CommonJS (for legacy setups), Vite (for fast development), and React (for React + TypeScript projects).

 ## Maintained stacks